ALive-research/Slicer-Liver/paper.md

 # Summary

-This paper introduces SlicerLiver, a software extension to the [3D Slicer](https://slicer.org "3D Slicer") image computing platform [@Kikinis:2013].
-The software address challenges in liver surgery planning by applying geometric modeling and artificial intelligence to generate liver tumor resection plans for complex cases, developing parameterized patient-specific vascular models, and creating computational methods for resection visualization in 2D.
+This paper introduces SlicerLiver, a software extension to the 3D Slicer (https://slicer.org) image computing platform [@Kikinis:2013].
+The software address challenges in liver surgery planning by applying geometric modeling and artificial intelligence to generate liver tumor resection plans for complex cases, developing parameterized patient-specific vascular territory segments, and creating computational methods for resection visualization in both 2D and 3D.
 Progress and preliminary results show improvements in defining virtual resections, visualizing resections using Resectograms and classifying liver segments accurately.
 These contributions hold promise in enhancing liver surgery planning and potentially improving patient outcomes.